AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 * [vertical](Vertical_Charts/Overview) ([bar](Bar_Chart))
 * [3D](3D_Charts/Overview).

-This article explains how to create a basic Column chart and configure its visual settings as well as settings that are specific to the type.

 There are also settings that affect all chart types in AnyChart, including the Column chart.
 To learn more, read the [General Settings](General_Settings) article.

 In addition, see the a list of methods available for the Column series: you can find it in {api:anychart.core.cartesian.series.Column}AnyChart API{api}.